cedowens/SwiftBelt/README.md

 ***SwiftBelt Options:***

+**-CheckFDA** --> Check for Full Disk Access (without generating a TCC prompt to the user even if Terminal has not been granted any TCC permissions).
+Does this by doing a simple check on the user's TCC.db.
+Will return wither FDA has already been granted to Terminal or not.

 **-SecurityTools** --> Check for the presence of common macOS security tools (at least the ones I am familiar with)

 **-SystemInfo** --> Pull back system info (wifi SSID info, open directory node info, internal IPs, ssh/aws/gcloud/azure-cli cred info, basic system info).
 If present on the host, this tool will display the contents of ssh keys, known hosts file, aws cred files, and gcloud token info